 Congregational Church of North Stonington

-ALTON — Worship will be held at 9 a.m., on Sunday, April 7, the fifth Sunday in Lent.
+ALTON — Sunday worship will be held at 9 a.m., followed by coffee hour.

 The church is located at 322 Church St. Parking is available on the street in front of the church.
 For more information, visit the church’s website stthomasalton.blogspot.com or call 401-364-3113.

 CHARLESTOWN — St. Andrew Lutheran Church, 15 East Beach Road services will be held at 8:30 and 10 a.m. until September.
 For more information, call the church office at 401-322-0088.

 ASHAWAY — The church schedule begins Sunday morning at 9:30 a.m. with Bible Fellowship classes.
 The classes are discussion-oriented and are aimed at building relationships while studying God’s Word.
 Groups offered are men’s, women’s, mixed adult, young adults, teens and children’s classes.
 After Bible Fellowship, coffee and pastries are served in the fellowship hall.

 Sunday morning worship begins at 10:30 a.m.
 The service emphasizes worship, praise and a focus on the word of God for challenge and inspiration.
 There is also a 6 p.m. service.
 The evening service is flexible and different as each of the church’s services is unique.

 Visit pilgrimsbaptist.com for more information and to get involved in a Life-Group.
 The teen group meets with Andy at the church on Wednesdays at 6 p.m.

 For more information, listen to “The Winning Side,” with Pastor Sedam, Fridays at 9 a.m., on WBLQ 1230 AM, call the church office at 401-377-6077 or visit pilgrimsbaptist.com.
 The church is at 27 Chase Hill Road, Ashaway.